Rajpratik71/linux-manPages/rev.md

        rev [option] [file...]

 DESCRIPTION
-       The rev utility copies the specified files to standard output, revers‐ ing the order of characters in every line.
+       The rev utility copies the specified files to standard output, reversing the order of characters in every line.
 If no files are specified, standard input is read.

 OPTIONS
        -V, --version